top of page

 Maturity of Karma and The Cycle of Birth

-It is common to hear people ask why they must take another birth to complete a pending karma instead of fulfilling it within the same lifetime.
-While this question may seem reasonable at first, it becomes clear that it is not once you delve deeper into the matter.
+It is common to hear people ask why they must take another birth to complete an unfinished karma instead of fulfilling it within the same lifetime.
+While this question may seem reasonable at first, let's delve deeper to see what is what.
 In the above section, you were introduced to the fundamental concepts of karma which included the idea that you are the creator, preserver, and destroyer of your karma while God provides you with a platform (the 3D world) and a physical body made up of the five elements (Pancha Bhutas).
-Additionally, you learned that your fate and free will are determined by your matured karma.
-So, what exactly are matured karma?
-Matured karma are those that manifest at the appropriate time and under the appropriate circumstances.
+Additionally, you learned that your fate and free will are determined by your matured karmas.
+So, what exactly are matured karmas?
+Matured karmas are those that manifest at the appropriate time and circumstances.
 This manifestation can occur within a matter of seconds, a few years, or even across several lifetimes.
 Let's find out how with some hypothetical scenarios.

 The following scenarios are imaginary and intended to illustrate karmic patterns based on my understanding of the principles.